MADH95/JSONLoader/README.md

 - **mainLines** The dialogue that plays when first entering the region
 - **repeatLines** Dialogue that plays every other time you enter the region or start a new map in the same region.

+### consumableItems
+Items that can be randomly give nto the player when in this region.

 ## Consumable Items

 Items are powerful tools that can be awarded.